urelja/deklinacija/README.md

 # deklinacija
-A Python library for declension of personal names in Serbian.
-The  grammatical rules utlized in this library also apply to Croatian and Bosnian.
+A Python library for declension of personal names in Serbian, with support for both Cyrillic and Latin scripts.

 ## Installation
 The source code is currently hosted on GitHub: [https://github.com/urelja/deklinacija](https://github.com/urelja/deklinacija)